On bi-skew braces and brace blocks: Bi-skew braces and solutions of the Yang--Baxter equation

 Assume that $\G(X,r)$ is a trivial brace, so its associated solution is a trivial solution.
 Because $\Ret(X,r)$ is equal to the image of the canonical map $\pi\iota\colon(X,r)\to (\G(X,r),r_{\G(X,r)})$, we find that $\Ret(X,r)$ is also trivial.

 At last, assume that $\Ret(X,r)$ is a trivial solution.
 Once again using the fact that $\Ret(X,r)$ embeds into $(\G(X,r),r_{\G(X,r)})$, we know that $\lexp{y}{\gamma(x)}=y$ in $\G(X,r)$ for all $x,y\in \Ret(X,r)\subseteq \G(X,r)$.
-As $\Ret(X,r)$ generates both the additive and multiplicative group of $\G(X,r)$, it follows that $\lexp{h}{\gamma(g)}$ for all $g,h\in \G(X,r)$.
+As $\Ret(X,r)$ generates both the additive and multiplicative group of $\G(X,r)$, it follows that $\lexp{h}{\gamma(g)}=h$ for all $g,h\in \G(X,r)$.
 This means that $\G(X,r)$ is a trivial skew brace. \end{proof}

 \begin{remark} If $(X,r)$ is an involutive solution such that $\Ret(X,r)$ is trivial, then clearly $\Ret(\Ret(X,r))$ is the trivial solution on a singleton.
-We say that $(X,r)$ is of \emph{multipermutation level 2}.
+Solutions with this property are said to be of \emph{multipermutation level 2}.
 Involutive multipermutation solutions of level 2 were classified in \cite{JPZD20} and in particular, \cite[Theorem 7.8]{JPZD20} gives an explicit construction of all involutive solutions with a trivial retract. \end{remark}